The best ice cream maker, just in time for summer

 I’ve always felt that the biggest barrier to making your own ice cream is the need to plan ahead and pre-freeze the bowl.
 What if you have an immediate ice cream craving or a sudden strike of inspiration?

 Well, turns out I don't have to wait anymore.
-The Cuisinart Ice Cream & Gelato Maker is a complete game-changer when it comes to homemade ice cream because there is no pre-freezing required.
+The Freeze Ease 1.5qt Pro Ice Cream Maker is a complete game-changer when it comes to homemade ice cream because there is no pre-freezing required.
 I repeat, there is no pre-freezing required.

-A scoop of ice cream straight from the bowl of the ice cream maker Photography and food styling by Liz Neily
+Ice cream being churning in an ice cream maker Photography and food styling by Liz Neily

 This machine consistently delivers the creamiest ice cream I’ve ever been able to make at home.